Civil Litigation Paralegal Career & Training

 All types of paralegals earn a reasonably good income.
-While an individual's salary may depend upon on their education level, hands-on experience and speciality, the average wage for all paralegals in 2010 was around $47K per annum according to the Bureau of Labor Statistics.
+While an individual's salary may depend upon on their education level, hands-on experience and specialty, the average wage for all paralegals in 2016 was $49,500 per annum according to the Bureau of Labor Statistics.

-The average civil litigation salary across the US currently stands at $51,396 according to Payscale.com , highest wages in litigation are around $70K+ figure plus bonuses.
+The average civil litigation salary across the US currently stands at $46,149 according to Payscale.com (2017 Wage Data), , highest wages in litigation are around $70K+ figure plus bonuses.

 It’s hard to deny that this compensation is not appealing for a profession that requires very little education to start with.
 Civil litigation paralegal education options include a paralegal associate degree or obtaining a bachelor's degree from one of the many accredited paralegal training schools.

 Litigation: is the process of using the courts to resolve disputes regarding an individual's rights and responsibilities.
 Litigation is called "civil" when it is prosecuted under civil law, rather than criminal law.
 Whilst criminal litigation deals with violations of the laws of society, civil litigation deals with non-criminal disputes.
 An example of a civil litigation case - "breaching of a contract" -a very common cause of lawsuits particularly among corporations.

 Litigation paralegals is one of the specialized areas currently in demand.
 Skills you need to possess for this specialty